-- requirements of applicable laws and NYSE listing standards, including independence;
+- · requirements of applicable laws and NYSE listing standards, including independence;

 - no material relationships with us;

-- strength of character;
+- · strength of character;

-- diversity,
+- · diversity,

 - age;

-- skills; and
+- · skills; and

 - experience.

 In conducting the screening and evaluation of potential director nominees, the Nominating and Corporate Governance Committee considers candidates recommended by directors and our management, as well as recommendations from our stockholders.
+Subject to the discretion of the Nominating and Corporate Governance Committee, we anticipate that any director candidates submitted to us by our stockholders will be evaluated by the Nominating and Corporate Governance Committee on the same basis as any other director.